 Are Federal Work-Study jobs on campus or off campus?

 Both.
 You may be assigned to work at any of the locations of your local KCTCS campus.
 If you work off campus, your employer may be a private nonprofit organization, a for-profit organization or a public agency.
 These organizations must provide part of the funds required for your salary.

 Can I work as many hours as I want?

-The amount you earn cannot exceed your total Federal Work-Study award.
+The amount you earn cannot exceed your total Federal Work-Study offer.
 Each KCTCS College's Office of Student Aid will determine the number of hours to be worked.
-When assigning work hours, KCTCS Office of Student Aid will consider your class schedule and your academic progress.
+When assigning work hours, the Office of Student Aid will consider your class schedule and your academic progress.